r-spatial/qgisprocess/README.md

 [released](https://qgis.org/en/site/getinvolved/development/roadmap.html)
 in September 2020.
 MacOS users will have to install the a recent nightly build until QGIS 3.16 has been released.
 Download instructions for all platforms are available at <https://download.qgis.org/>.
+If a recent version of QGIS isn’t available for your OS, you can use one of the [Geocomputation with R Docker images](https://github.com/geocompr/docker) with QGIS installed.

 ## Example